iGio90/DwarfWebsite/docs/api/interceptor.md

 {: .no_toc }

-all the [frida](https://www.frida.re/docs/javascript-api) api are available to be used while scripting with Dwarf
+all functions from [frida Interceptor](https://www.frida.re/docs/javascript-api#Interceptor) are available.

 ## Table of contents
 {: .no_toc .text-delta }